Features

 Token Authentication

-Token based authentication can be used by retrieving the user auth token from an authentication endpoint (e.g. /login, /us-signin, /wan-signin).
+Token based authentication can be used by retrieving the user auth token from an authentication endpoint (e.g. /login, /us-signin, /wan-signin, /verify, /us-verify, /wan-verify).
 Perform an HTTP POST with a query param of include_auth_token and the authentication details as JSON data.
 A successful call will return the authentication token.
 This token can be used in subsequent requests to protected resources.
 The auth token should be supplied in the request through an HTTP header or query string parameter.
 By default the HTTP header name is Authentication-Token and the default query string parameter name is auth_token.

 Authentication tokens are generated using a uniquifier field in the user’s UserModel.
 By default that field is fs_uniquifier.
 This means that if that field is changed (via UserDatastore.set_uniquifier()) then any existing authentication tokens will no longer be valid.
 This value is changed whenever a user changes their password.
 If this is not the desired behavior then you can add an additional attribute to the UserModel: fs_token_uniquifier and that will be used instead, thus isolating password changes from authentication tokens.
 That attribute can be changed via UserDatastore.set_token_uniquifier().
 This attribute should have unique=True.
 Unlike fs_uniquifier, it can be set to nullable - it will automatically be generated at first use if null.